Samsung vies to make AI more mainstream by baking in more of the technology in its new Galaxy phones

 “Intelligence is actually coming to your smartphone, which really haven’t been that smart,” Lohr said.
 “You may eventually see use cases where you could have your smartphone listen to you all day and have it provide a summary of your day at the end of it.
 That could create a challenge in the social construct because if everyone’s device is listening to everyone, whose data is it?”

-AI still isn’t quite that advanced yet, but Samsung already is trying to addres privacy worries likely to be raised by the amount of new technology rolling out in the Galaxy S24 lineup.
-Samsung executives are emphasizing that the AI features can be kept on the device although some applications may need to connect to data centers in the virtual cloud.
+AI isn’t quite that advanced yet, but Samsung already is trying to address privacy worries likely to be raised by the amount of new technology rolling out in the Galaxy S24 lineup.
+Samsung executives are emphasizing that the AI features can be kept on the device, although some applications may need to connect to data centers in the virtual cloud.

-The South Korean company also is promising their on-device activity will be protected by its “Samsung Knox” security.
+The South Korean company also is promising users that their on-device activity will be protected by its “Samsung Knox” security.

 Michael Kokotajlo, KPMG’s digital transformation partner of telecommunications, thinks Samsung and other smartphone makers are on the way to giving people an “AI assistant in their pockets” — a concept that he expects to be more readily adopted by younger generations that have grown up during the mobile-computing era.